revixit/data-analyst-portfolio/README.md

 # Alexey Sorokin's Data Analyst Portfolio

 Welcome to my data analyst portfolio!
 I'm passionate about leveraging data to uncover insights and drive informed decision-making.
-This repository showcases my projects, skills, and contributions as a data analyst.
+This repository showcases my projects and skills as a data analyst.

 ## About Me

-I am an experienced professional with a background in customer experience and marketing.
-However, I have made the decision to shift my focus towards data analysis and machine learning.
-In addition to data analysis, my expertise spans multiple domains, including edtech, marketing, and leadership, and I am committed to delivering valuable insights through meticulous data analysis.
+In my work I have always taken a data-driven approach and used analytics tools.
+Recently I decided to get serious about analytics and machine learning and changed my career track.
+In addition to that I have expertise in automotive, edtech, consumer electronics.

 ## Skills
 - Data cleaning, preprocessing, and wrangling